YuhangTom/ProfRate/README.md

 The goal of `ProfRate` is to retrieve and visualize the data on [Rate My Professor](https://www.ratemyprofessors.com/).
 For details,
 please see [the website for ProfRate](https://m-fili.github.io/ProfRate/) and the Shiny app.
+The set of slides for this project can be found at this [link](https://iastate.box.com/s/yyqushjerzwc7xizwn7p7l1iwzpe95ia).

 ## Installation